mongodb/docs/source/includes/fact-check-prereq-before-updating-to-mongodb-agent.rst

-.. admonition:: Review the Prerequisites First
+.. note:: Review the Prerequisites First
-   :class: note

    If you want to start or continue using Automation to manage your MongoDB deployments, please review the